A Complete Guide to Fascia, Posture, and Whole-Body Alignment

 Learn more: What is Rolfing?

-Structural Integration is the name Dr. Ida P. Rolf, gave to the systematic process of bodywork she created.
+Structural Integration is the name Dr. Ida P. Rolf gave to the systematic process of bodywork she created.
 Many people refer to this work as Rolfing.
-The term “Rolfing” became the registered trademark used by the Rolf Institute for Structural Integration.
+The term “Rolfing” became the registered trademark used by the Dr. Ida Rolf Institute.
 I am a graduate of the Guild for Structural Integration.

 What does Structural Integration help with?